 First aired: 1996

 Imagine an urban setting and environment, filled with an array of characters you may find if traveling to a big city.
 There is one kid who lives in a boarding house, a nice and helpful person who tries to solve everyone’s problems.
 This is the world of Hey Arnold!, a 1990’s Nickelodeon show with one of the most distinctive settings in the cartoon world, a large, bustling city life.
-Hey Arnold! teaches us many things, between not judging others based on stories or rumors we hear and to be one’s true self.
-Many of the stories show different social classes, especially those in the middle lower class and in poverty.
+Hey Arnold! teaches us many things, between not judging others based on stories or rumors we hear and being one’s true self.
+Many of the stories show different social classes, especially those in the middle-lower class and in poverty.
 This show’s characters are also diverse and have strong backstories that help shape the world and big city life.

 First aired: 2001

 One of the only cartoons to feature an African-American family, the Proud Family is and always will be one of the most ethnically diverse and best cartoons of all time.
 The story follows Penny Proud, a high school girl with an interesting group of friends who are often embarrassed by her crazy family, longing for a normal high school life.
 Not only does the series delve into some aspects of feminism and social acceptance, but it also teaches important lessons about Black history and the African-American community.
 Even though the series has ended, it has maintained a legacy that will last for many years to come.